yelabb/lounge-db/readme.md

-# Airport Search API
+# Airport Lounges Search API

-This is a Node.js Express API that provides a simple search engine for airport information.
-It uses the `@nwpr/airport-codes` library for basic airport data and also allows you to store detailed airport information in separate JSON files.
+This is a Node.js Express API that provides a simple search engine for airport Lounges information.
+Airport data is stored in json inside ```./db``` folder.

 ## Features